Karen-W-2002/image-smoothing-pthreads/README.md

 Concurrent multithreading makes the result faster, however because of overhead, the cost of resources when too many threads are created, that can cause the program to run slower and slower, which explains the graph of the negative slope then positive slope.

 ### My thoughts
+Using threads for parallelisation might actually be better than using multiprocessors because of how lightweight it is, but it really depends on the work it is doing.

+The hardest part was figuring out how to let them run in sync, because one thread can run faster than the other one, resulting in race condition, and it can mess the whole program up, it took a couple of trial and errors to figure that out, I used conditional variables to fix it.